 Amin Al-Ahmad, MD, FHRS, FACC, CCDS

-Dr. Al-Ahmad completed his undergraduate degree in bioengineering at Syracuse University, completed his medical degree at Tufts University School of Medicine, and continued his medical studies at Tufts University, completing an internship and residency in internal medicine, a fellowship in general cardiology, and a fellowship in cardiac electrophysiology.
+Dr. Al-Ahmad completed his undergraduate studies in bioengineering at Syracuse University in NY.
+He went on to complete his medical degree at Tufts University School of Medicine in Boston.
+Dr. Al-Ahmad continued his medical studies at Tufts University, completing an internship and residency in internal medicine, a fellowship in general cardiology, and a fellowship in cardiac electrophysiology.

-He has lectured in the area of cardiac electrophysiology both in the United States and internationally.
+In addition, Dr Al-Ahmad has participated in research and publication in the area of cardiac electrophysiology both as a primary or co-author of significant numbers of scientific articles as well as co-editor of several books in the field of Electrophysiology.
+He has also delivered numerous papers and lectures in the area of cardiac electrophysiology both in the United States and internationally.
 In addition to private practice, Dr. Al-Ahmad continues to be actively involved in a large number of research grants and programs.
-His area of special interest is ablation of atrial and ventricular arrhythmias as well as the evaluation and development of new technologies.
+Dr Al-Ahmad’s area of special interest is ablation of atrial and ventricular arrhythmias as well as the evaluation and development of new technologies.

 Andrea Natale, MD, FACC, FHRS, FESC